WPI-ES3011/ControlsLab/docs/lab-docs/lab4.md

     <br>

 2. Derive the state-space representation of the system.
     - For this, we'll use only the first two differential equations derived previously.
-Your equations should be in the form below.
+Your equations should be in the form below (replace the alpha and beta coefficients with the correct variables).

     ![equations](../media/equ1.png)